Levothyroxine is a medicine used to treat an underactive thyroid gland (hypothyroidism).

 - Levothyroxine doses need to be carefully monitored during pregnancy.
 If you're planning to become pregnant or think you may be pregnant while taking levothyroxine, it's important to visit your doctor to make sure you get the correct care for you and your baby.

 Levothyroxine can be taken by adults and children.
-However, levothyroxine isn't suitable for some people.
+However, levothyroxine is not suitable for some people.

 Do not take levothyroxine and go back to your doctor to discuss your treatment if you have: